nikhilparla/path_planning_project/README.md

  - Changed the eigen calls in main.cpp to reflect the headers in local usr/lib insted of the folders in src
  - Deleted the eigen folder from src
  - Compiles and runs successfully.
 Car doesnt move yet.
+--
  - Made the initial changes according to the project QandA
- - Car moved in straight line with the generated coordinates
+ - Car moved in straight line with the generated coordinates --
  - Included the spline.h header only package.
 This can generate polynomial for line fit
  - Created waypoints at 30,60 and 90 ahead and fit next 50 points
  - Resued whatever points were left over from previous case
  - Car now runs smoothly in the same lane.
-Jerk still present since 0-49.5 in one instant
+Jerk still present since 0-49.5 in one instant --
+ - Taking into account sensor fusion data.
+Looping through all the car objects a checking which ones are in our lane
+ - For the ones in our lane, check the s value if it is in front and less than 30 mts ahead and reduce speed
+ - If there is no car, increase the speed back to highest.
+Keep checking this every loop

 Everything below this line are the original instructions for the project.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------